 Every year that the student is in residence, committee meetings are to be held in order for the committee to review academic and research progress.
 Reports of these meetings are due annually to the MEES Program by September 30th.
 Annual Committee Report Forms can be found here.

 - A minimum of 30 credits with 24 credits of course work and 6 credits of Masters thesis research (MEES 799).
-Of the 24 course credits, at least 12 of them must be at the 600 level or higher.
-Exceptions and waivers for equivalent courses taken before entry may be used to meet requirements of the student's Foundation upon approval by the appropriate Foundation Committee.
+Of the 24 course credits, 12 of them must be at the 600 level or higher.
+Exceptions and waivers for equivalent courses taken before entry may be used to meet requirements of your AOS upon approval by the appropriate AOS Committee.
 Although graduate courses taken elsewhere may serve to fulfill requirements, only six credits from such courses may be transferred.
-Courses used to fulfill requirements for a previously awarded degree cannot be used for transfer credits.

-- One seminar/issue study group course (MEES 608 or equivalent) must be taken for each year in residence (on average, up to a cap of 2).
+- One seminar course (MEES 608 or equivalent) must be taken for each year in the program (on average).

 A written statement detailing as specifically as possible the research to be conducted needs to be submitted to the MEES Program Office upon approval from the student's Advisory Committee.
 This is usually done no more than 1 year after entrance into the program.
 If vertebrate animals are to be used in the research, the animal use protocol should be filed at this time, before the research is done!